stdhexs/HideoutBot-Commands/README.md

 -firstwords | First message the bot has saved from player.

--seen | Last time the bot has seen someone online.

 -firstseen | First time the bot has seen someone online.

 -ping | Get ping of yourself or someone else.